GeekLaunch/geeklaunch.github.io/content/blog/grammatical-automatic-furigana-with-sqlite-and-rust.md

 A better solution would probably use some combination of word and kanji frequency lists or a user-defined reader proficiency level to automatically choose which words need furigana, and a user-defined flag to indicate when a word should get a custom reading would be good, too.

-However, for the basic version of this tool, we'll simply blindly apply furigana to every single word that contains a kanji character.
-Since kanji are pretty easy to detect (just by [Unicode code point](http://www.rikai.com/library/kanjitables/kanji_codes.unicode.shtml)), this will be our fast-and-easy, "good enough for now" solution.
+For the most basic version of this tool, we could simply blindly apply furigana to every single word that contains a kanji character.
+Since kanji are pretty easy to detect (just by [Unicode code point](http://www.rikai.com/library/kanjitables/kanji_codes.unicode.shtml)), this would be a fast-and-easy, "good enough for now" solution.

+Of course, we can do a _little_ bit better than that.
+At the time of writing, the de-facto standard dictionary for open-source Japanese/English language projects is [JMdict](http://jmdict.org/), and it contains a lot of information, from furigana (which we'll be using later) to word frequency.
+Since the average reader is more likely to know how to read more frequently-used words, we'll assume that a common word is an easy-to-read word.
+Actually, JMdict provides quite a few different [frequency rankings](https://www.edrdg.org/wiki/index.php/JMdict-EDICT_Dictionary_Project#Word_Priority_Marking).
+To reduce cognitive load on the user, `autoruby` will have two modes:

+1. Add furigana to every word with kanji characters.
+2. Add furigana to words with kanji characters that are determined to not be common.

 ### Furigana acquisition

-Now that we know for which words we must generate readings, and what the uninflected forms of those words are, we can simply look them up in a furigana dictionary.[^assumptions]
+Now that we know for which words we must generate readings, and what the uninflected forms of those words are, we can simply look them up in a furigana dictionary.[^assumptions] The furigana data from JMdict have been extracted as part of [the JmdictFurigana project on GitHub](https://github.com/Doublevil/JmdictFurigana).

 [^assumptions]: The solution I'm proposing assumes: